enesser/alice/README.md

 I also just found an HTML pre-processor called [Typeset](https://github.com/davidmerfield/typeset).
 We could very easily plug something like this into our content management systems on a publish event.

+**What is the difference between tracking and kerning?**

+Tracking is the overall spacing between letters.
+Kerning is the offset spacing between certain letter pairs (such as when an ‘f’ appears next to a ‘t’) that have been specifically included in a kerning table in the font.

+**Can you show a sample of text that scales automatically with the browser size?**

+I have added this as an example in the ``auto-scale`` folder.
+You can see a live demo on [CodePen](http://codepen.io/enesser/pen/LpPpJy).

 ## Typography Shortcuts for Quotation

 Good typography uses curly quotes.
 The straight quotes come to us from the physical constraints of the typewriter and can make typography look industrial.